 Of course, the flatter the lens, the better, but this often depends on your particular prescription and is out of your control.
 But if you can pay to thin them down a bit, it’s worth it to get a better fitment.

-Once you’ve got your setup good to go, give it some practice before you head out and start using them for real.
+Once you’ve got your setup ready, give it some practice before you head out and start using them for real.
 Practice often gets overlooked, but it’s one of the biggest difference makers.
 You’ll discover problem areas before you need your binoculars for real.

 Once you’ve found the problem areas, you can find a way to work around them in an environment where you don’t need them to work right away.
 Not only will this save you a ton of frustration, but it will help ensure that you never miss a sight because of equipment difficulties.

-While it can be frustrating using binoculars with glasses if you don’t know what you’re doing, once you’ve pieced everything together, it’s easier than you think.
-Take the time to invest in the right equipment, and remember that a little bit of practice goes a long way.
+While it can be frustrating using binoculars with glasses if you don’t know what you’re doing, once you’ve pieced everything together, it’s much easier than you think.
+Be sure to take the time to invest in the right equipment, and remember that a little bit of practice goes a long way.

 Hopefully, this guide walked you through everything you need to know about using your binoculars with eyeglasses, that way, you can get out spotting with one less thing to worry about!